Pfc. Donald Eugene Knipshield

 In the late summer of 1941, the 192nd took part in maneuvers in Louisiana.
 It was after these maneuvers, on the side of a hill, that the members of the battalion learned that they were being sent overseas.
 Although many members of the battalion received furloughs home, Donald remained at Camp Polk.

 Traveling west by train, the 192nd arrived in San Francisco.
 They were ferried to Angel Island and given physicals and inoculated.
 The battalion sailed for the Philippine Islands and arrived in Manila after stops at Hawaii and Guam.

-Being that the battalion expected to take part in maneuvers, Donald and the other tankers spent the next two weeks loading ammunition belts and cleaning the guns on their tanks.
+After arriving in the Philippines, Donald was reassigned to Headquarters of the Provisional Tank Group.
 The morning of December 8, 1941, Capt.
 Walter Write informed the members of his company that the Japanese had attacked Pearl Harbor.
 He then order his company to the perimeter of Clark Airfield to guard against Japanese paratroopers.